FoxxMD/endlessh-notify/README.md

 Additionally, Events can be filtered based on stats for the individual Event or overall for the running session of endless-notify.

 * Accept
-  * `maxTotalConnection` - Notify if total connections by IP is less than this
+  * `maxTotalConnections` - Notify if total connections by IP is less than this
-  * `minTotalConnection` - Notify if total connections by IP is more than this
+  * `minTotalConnections` - Notify if total connections by IP is more than this
 * Close
-  * `maxTotalConnection` - Notify if total connections by IP is less than this
+  * `maxTotalConnections` - Notify if total connections by IP is less than this
-  * `minTotalConnection` - Notify if total connections by IP is more than this
+  * `minTotalConnections` - Notify if total connections by IP is more than this
   * `maxTrappedTime` - Notify if event trapped time was less this
   * `minTrappedTime` - Notify if event trapped time was more than this
   * `maxTotalTrappedTime` - Notify if total trapped time for IP was less than this